gromacs/gromacs/docs/dev-manual/tools.md

 <dd>Doxygen produces warnings about some incorrect uses and wrong
 documentation, but there are many common mistakes that it does not detect.
 \Gromacs uses an additional, custom Python script to check for such issues.
-This is most easily invoked through a `doc-check` target in the build system.
+This is most easily invoked through a `check-source` target in the build system.
 The script also checks that documentation for a header matches its use in the source code (e.g., that a header documented as internal to a module is not actually used from outside the module).
 These checks are run in Jenkins as